Information for All WRS Students

 TWIN CITIES STUDENTS: Access your GPAS (Graduate Planning and Audit System) by going through MyU.
 The University has put together an online guide for completing the GPAS planner.

-DULUTH STUDENTS: A new version of the Graduate Degree Plan Form is available online (.pdf).
-Here are some details about how to complete this new form:
+DULUTH STUDENTS: The Graduate Degree Plan Form is available online (.pdf).
+Here are some details about how to complete this form:

 Part 2: Degree Type and Thesis Credits